Bangladesh Premier League: 2017 (5th edition)

 It was the fifth season of the Bangladesh Premier League (BPL).
 The competition was organised by the Bangladesh Cricket Board (BCB) and featured seven teams from seven different cities.
-The season began on 4 November, and ended on 12 December 2017, with the defending champion, Dhaka Dynamites played against Sylhet Sixers in the first game at Sylhet International Cricket Stadium.
+The season began on 4 November and ended on 12 December 2017, with the defending champion, Dhaka Dynamites playing against Sylhet Sixers in the first game at Sylhet International Cricket Stadium.

-Barisal Bulls were excluded from the tournament, after failing financial terms and conditions.
+Barisal Bulls were excluded from the tournament after failing to meet financial terms and conditions.

-Group stage matches was played in three blocks.
-The first and third blocks took place in Dhaka with the middle block of 10 matches taking place in Chittagong.
+Group stage matches were played in three blocks.
+The first and third blocks took place in Dhaka, with the middle block of 10 matches taking place in Chittagong.
 Two matches were played on each day of the group stage part of the tournament.
-The first four matches of the tournament were washed out after heavy rain and the two matches scheduled to take place on 6 November were postponed.
-The tournament was restarted on 8 November with the first six fixtures to be rescheduled at a later date.
-The matches from the opening day of fixtures was replayed with the points table reset.
+The first four matches of the tournament were washed out after heavy rain, and the two matches scheduled to take place on 6 November were postponed.
+The tournament was restarted on 8 November, with the first six fixtures to be rescheduled at a later date.
+The matches from the opening day of fixtures were replayed with the points table reset.